 HOW TO USE A BALANCE BOARD

-Always make sure that the Balbo is padded with the provided Mat to make it more manageable and avoid slipping.
+Always make sure that the Balbo is padded with the provided Mat to make it more manageable, avoid slipping and have a stable wall/table that can support you at your first ride.

 1. First, place the Deck on top of the Roller.
-Then identify if your STANCE IS GOOFY OR REGULAR.
-TO DO THIS; have someone push you gently and whichever foot steps forward first then that’s your stance.
+Then identify your STANCE if GOOFY OR REGULAR.
+To Do this; have someone push you gently and whichever foot steps forward first then that’s your stance.
 Left foot, you’re a regular.
 When it’s the right foot, then you’re a goofy.

 3. Go down into the CENTERED POSITION.
 To maintain a balanced ride, drop your knees about 2-3 inches and get into a comfortable position.
 Then SHIFT YOUR WEIGHT FORM SIDE TO SIDE without letting the edges touch the base.
 The rest of the body should be relaxed.